-The number of meetings held and attendance at the meetings of the NC are as follows:-
+The number of meetings held and attendance at the meetings of the NC are as follows:

-Nominating Co mmittee Meetings
+Name of Director Nominating Committee Meetings

-Name of Director Held Attended
+Held Attended

 Ong Sim Ho (Chairman) 1 1

-Steven Uhlmann (Member) 1 1
+Steven Uhlmann (Member) 1 0

 Gabriel Teo Chen Thye (Member) 1 1

 The NC reviewed the independence of the independent Directors as mentioned in the earlier section.
-It also reviewed the renomination of those Directors who retire by rotation in accordance with the Company's Articles of Association.
+It also reviewed the re-nomination of those Directors who retire by rotation in accordance with the Company's Articles of Association.
 Pursuant to Article 91 of the Company's Articles of Association, one-third of the Board directors are to retire from office by rotation and be subject to re-election at the Company's Annual General Meeting ("AGM").
-In this respect, the NC has recommended that the following Directors, who are retiring by rotation pursuant to the Company's Articles of Association be re-elected as Directors at the Company's forthcoming AGM:-
+In this respect, the NC has recommended that the following Directors, who are retiring by rotation pursuant to the Company's Articles of Association be re-elected as Directors at the Company's forthcoming AGM:

-- (a) Mr. Koh Boon Hwee; and - (b) Mr. Gabriel Teo Chen Thye
+- (a) Mr. Steven Uhlmann; and - (b) Mr. Ong Sim Ho